alaca/WP-Performance/README.md

 WP Performance is a cache & performance plugin which makes optimizing your site really easy.
 This plugin generates static html files from your dynamic content and it uses mod_rewrite to load the cache files which is the fastest method.

-## Multisite Support ##
-WP Performance does not support multisite yet.

 ## Features ##

 * Page cache